 Thai Dragon is loaded with slender red and green peppers that are extremely flavourful and spicy!
 Attractive, container-friendly variety.

-This dwarf hybrid produces a quality block shaped, 3 – 4 lobed sweet bell pepper that matures deep green to crimson red.
-The jumbo 5” (12cm) fruit has excellent yield potential.
+This dwarf hybrid produces a quality block-shaped, 3 – 4 lobed sweet bell pepper that matures deep green to crimson red.
+The jumbo 5” (13 cm) fruit has excellent yield potential.
 These mild peppers rate 0 Scoville heat units.
 Suitable for containers.

 El Jefe is pronounced “El Heffay”, which means “the Chief” or “the Boss” in Spanish.
-This large variety produces heavy yields of high quality Jalapeno hot peppers throughout the summer months.
-The 3 1/4″ long x 1 1/2″wide (8.3cm x 3.8cm) fruit boast a well-rounded flavour and sweetens somewhat as it gets riper.
-El Jefe… Read more »
+This large variety produces heavy yields of high-quality Jalapeno hot peppers throughout the summer months.
+The 3 1/4″ long x 1 1/2″ wide (8.3 cm x 3.8 cm) fruit boasts a well-rounded flavour and sweetens somewhat as it gets riper….
+Read more »

 Capsicum chinense Jaquin cv.
 Habanero Rojo, also known as Red habanero pepper, West Indian habanero, and West Indian Hot, is from the Xocchel area of the Yucatan in Mexico.
 This oval-shaped, pendent pepper is one of the most intensely spicy species of the chili peppers.
-It can grow to 3 feet (90cm) tall in perfect… Read more »
+Rojo grows to 3 feet (91 cm) tall in perfect conditions… Read more »